bwang-ml/gapBoost/README.md

 ## Citation

-If you find this code useful in your research, please consider citing:
+If you find this code useful in your research, please consider citing the following articles:

 ```
 @inproceedings{wang2019transfer,